Salmon and Corn Chowder is a comforting Scandinavian inspired salmon soup with lots of potatoes and fresh corn ~ file it under cozy dinner-in-a-bowl!

 - Add just enough water to cover the chopped potatoes in a pan and simmer until they are tender but still firm.
 Add the corn kernels and simmer for another minute or two.

 - Meanwhile melt the two tablespoons of butter in a large soup pot and saute the onions until translucent.
 Add in the tomato paste and the flour and stir for a minute.

 - Pour in 2 cups of milk and whisk until it's combined.
 Add in the potatoes, corn, and their water.
 Add in one of the corn cobs, broken in half.

-- Season with salt and pepper and bring up to a simmer.
+- Season with salt and pepper and paprika and bring up to a simmer.
 The chowder will have thickened a little bit by now.
 Add in the salmon chunks and simmer for just a minute, then turn off the heat and cover.